adamw00000/ProjectGame/README.md

 ----------
 ###Team meeting###

-Objectives of each weekly meeting are as follow:
+Objectives of each weekly meeting are as follows:

  - Discussion about completed tasks and problems we encountered.
  - Debate on unfinished tasks.
- - Plan for upcoming iteracion that includes deadlines.
+ - Plan for upcoming iteration that includes deadlines.
  - Task assignment to pairs

-All current tasks and problems are listed on team's [board](https://trello.com/b/0hRi4Ogv/io-mawsk) that is main way of communication in team
+All current tasks and problems are listed on team's [board](https://trello.com/b/0hRi4Ogv/io-mawsk) that is the main way of communication in team

 ----------